 At Maya Law, we have advised numerous clients on matters related to their status as homeowners: from the quiet enjoyment of their property to the interpretation and enforcement of real estate covenants, easements, and contracts for sale.
 As litigation in these circumstances is the least preferable option, our creative, experienced attorneys will consult with you regarding any property-related dispute, advise regarding the viable claims and defenses under the circumstances, and advocate on your behalf – all in a manner intended to protect your legal rights and minimize conflict where possible.

 At Maya Law,, we are proud to have one of the most distinguished and successful employment law practices of any firm in the region.
 Described in more detail elsewhere on this website, our Employment Law Group stands ready to aggressively and comprehensively protect and advance the claims and defenses of our clients with the context of the employment relationship.
 We routinely handle matters on behalf of both employees and employers, including those related to:

 - Sexual harassment

 - Tortious interference

-Compliance And Employee Handbooks
+Compliance and Employee Handbooks

-Corporate, Shareholder and Partnership Litigation – There are times when even the strongest, most valued business relationship will fail.
+There are times when even the strongest, most valued business relationship will fail.
 There are instances where business partners, shareholders, and investors – who may have had the very best of intentions in times of economic prosperity – will become enemies, liabilities, and litigants.